visgl/deck.gl/docs/layer-lifecycle.md

 The default implementation essentially does a shallow equal comparison on the props and returns false if no properties have changed.

-There are some exceptions, the `dataComparator` prop and the `updateTriggers` prop can be supplied additional checks.
+Under more complicated circumstances, additional checks can be implemented through the `dataComparator` prop and the `updateTriggers` prop can be supplied additional checks.
 See the documentation of those props in the Layer API.

 ##### Updating: updateState({props, oldProps, context, oldContext, changeFlags})